Hemichordate: Anatomy

 The prosome of pterobranchs is specialized into a muscular and ciliated cephalic shield used in locomotion and in secreting the coenecium.
 The mesosome extends into one pair (in the genus Rhabdopleura) or several pairs (in the genus Cephalodiscus) of tentaculated arms used in filter feeding.
 The metasome, or trunk, contains a looped digestive tract, gonads, and extends into a contractile stalk that connects individuals to the other members of the colony, produced by asexual budding.
 In the genus Cephalodiscus, asexually produced individuals stay attached to the contractile stalk of the parent individual until completing their development.
 In the genus Rhabdopleura, zooids are permanently connected to the rest of the colony via a common stolon system.

 Some species biomineralize in calcium carbonate.

 They have a diverticulum of the foregut called a stomochord, previously thought to be related to the chordate notochord, but this is most likely the result of convergent evolution rather than a homology.

-Neural system
+Nervous system

-A hollow neural tube exists among some species (at least in early life), probably a primitive trait that they share with the common ancestor of Chordata and the rest of the deuterostomes.
-Hemichordates have a nerve net and longitudinal nerves, but no brain.
+The nervous system is a sub-epidermal diffused nerve net that is thickened in the mid-dorsal and mid-ventral regions.
+A hollow dorsal nerve cord (exists in some species) is present in the collar region that consists of concentrated nerve plexuses.
+It is considered as the most advanced part and is probably a primitive trait that they share with the common ancestor of Chordata and the rest of the deuterostomes.

+There is no centralized brain but the nerve plexus and ganglia in anterior regions function as key information processing centers.
+Because the nervous system is largely in the epidermis, it acts as a "skin brain" with many cells acting as both sensory and motor controllers.

+Hemichordates lack complex sense organs but possess photoreceptor cells, such as pigmented eyespots at the apical ganglion, and chemoreceptive pre-oral organs.
+No evidence of neuromuscular junctions suggests that movement of the organism is regulated by the action of neurotransmitters that are released in the muscular tissues.

 The nervous system of adult enteropneusts consists of: